UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 agent with little effort, you should probably use one of the many agent SDKs designed for the purpose -- or just ask your coding agent to!

-To follow this guide, you need an environment to run Python scripts and API access to a large language model (LLM) provider.
+To follow this guide, you will need to know how to run Python scripts and have API access to an LLM provider.
 We will be using the DREAM Lab’s AI gateway as our LLM provider, but other model providers should also work.

 ## Using LLMs through APIs

 Most computer programs, like agents, that *use* LLMs do so through web-based APIs.
+Agents talk to model providers the same way your web browser talks to web
+servers: using HTTP.
 Instead of running models directly, the program makes HTTP “requests” to an LLM model provider over the web.
-Agents talk to model providers the same way your web browser talks to web servers: using HTTP.
 An advantage of this approach is that it makes the software easier to write and run.
 We don’t need specialized hardware for running models, and we don’t need complex machine learning frameworks (like PyTorch).
 Instead, we just need an HTTP client, like Python’s